jrich523/PSStack/CONTRIBUTING.md

 ## Contributing

-Thanks for taking an insterest in contributing to the PowerShell-enabled Git module.
+Thanks for taking an insterest in contributing to the PowerShell OpenStack module.

 First things first: we assume you have Microsoft's [OneGet "PackageManagement" module](http://OneGet.org) already installed.
 It is a part of PowerShell 5, but is available downlevel, so what are you waiting for? (**install [this](http://oneget.org/install-oneget.exe)**)?